Ployshompoo Supasap

-Ployshompoo Supasap (พลอยชมพู ศุภทรัพย์; born 5 January 1995), nicknamed Jan (แจน), is a Thai actress and singer affiliated with GMMTV.
+Ployshompoo Supasap (พลอยชมพู ศุภทรัพย์; born 5 January 1995), nicknamed Jan (แจน), is a Thai actress, singer and model.
 She is a former member of the girl group Sizzy under Riser Music.
+She first gained recognition for her performances in various television series, notably portraying Praepailin in SOTUS (2016) and Sun in YOUniverse (2018).
+For playing Tida in the 2020 teen mystery series Who Are You, she won the Zoom Dara Awards for Best Actress in a Villain Role, as well as a nomination for the 25th Asian Television Award for Best Actress in a Supporting Role in 2020.

-Ployshompoo gained recognition for her performances in several Thai television dramas, including SOTUS (2016), Who Are You (2020), P.S.
-I Hate You (2022), and Peaceful Property (2024).
+She gained further recognition for her performances in various television series, including P.S.
+I Hate You (2022), Cherry Magic (2023) and Hide & Sis (2025).
+She is also known for her sapphic roles in MuTeLuv: Hello, Is This Luck?
+(2025) and Enemies With Benefits (2026).

 Early life and education

 Ployshompoo was born in Bangkok, Thailand on 5 January 1995.
-Her nickname is Jan.
-She is also known as her another nickname Janhae, derived from the combination of Jan and Donghae because she's a fan of Super Junior's Lee Donghae.
+Her original nickname is Jan, but she is also known by her another nickname Janhae, derived from the combination of Jan and Donghae as she is a fan of Super Junior's Lee Donghae.
 She graduated from Bodindecha (Sing Singhaseni) School and went to Thammasat University where she graduated with a bachelor's degree in philosophy, politics, and economics (PPE) in 2017.